The most important mountains in Africa: trekking and climbing

 most important mountains in Africa

-Within the Virunga Mountains are several of Africa's most active volcanoes, including Mount Nyiragongo (with a height of 3.470 meters).
-This volcano is famous for its lava lake, one of the few in the world, making it an incredible visual experience for those who decide to do this expedition.
+The Virunga Mountains are a volcanic range located along the border of the Democratic Republic of the Congo, Rwanda and Uganda.
+This range is known throughout the world for its volcanic beauty and for being the home of the mountain gorillasone of the most endangered species on the planet.
+Within the Virunga Mountains are several of Africa’s most active volcanoes, including the Mount Nyiragongo (with a height of 3.470 meters).
+This volcano is famous for its lava lake, one of the few in the world, making it an incredible visual experience for those who decide to undertake this expedition.
 Nyiragongo is known for being one of the most active volcanoes in the world and has erupted multiple times, although the routes are mostly controlled by experienced local guides.
+Another volcano in the chain is the Mount NyamuragiraAlso known as Girungo-Namlagira, this volcano, while not as popular as Nyiragongo, stands at 3.063 meters, yet it offers an unforgettable trekking experience.
+This active volcano, though less photographed, has had several eruptions that have shaped its distinctive geological profile.
+The Virunga mountain range is undoubtedly a magical destination for adventurers.
+Beyond volcanic adventures, this area also offers opportunities to experience local biodiversity and enjoy wildlife viewing excursions, including mountain gorillas in Virunga National Park.

 Best time to visit: The best temperatures and weather conditions are from June to September or from December to February.